CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 We've looked at the 2 main ways of managing data in our React components.
 But when should we use props and when should we use state?

 Remember that props are like "arguments" to a component.
 It's good practice to make sure that you don't modify arguments after you receive them.
-In fact, React makes it impossible to modify (or *mutate*) props.
+Just like state, React prevents you from mutating them.
 Let's have a look at an example ([interactive example](https://codesandbox.io/s/when-to-use-props-or-state-9wl90npk4?file=/src/Greeting.js)):

 ```js
 function Greeting(props) {